legale/mod/README.md

 make test
 ```

-Some modules (minheap, nlmon, syslog2 and timeutil) also provide a `coverage` target that recompiles with GCOV flags and prints a short coverage report:
+Some modules (minheap, netlink_getlink, nlmon, syslog2 and timeutil) also provide a `coverage` target that recompiles with GCOV flags and prints a short coverage report:

 ```sh
 cd <module>